MakeHuman: Software history

 While performant, it was too complex to develop and maintain.
 Hence, in 2009, the team decided to go back to the Python language (with a small C core) and to release MakeHuman as version 1.0 pre-alpha.
 Development continued at a pace of 2 releases per year.
 The stable version 1.0.0 was officially released March 14, 2014.
 MakeHuman 1.1.0 has been released May 14, 2016, around two years later.
 The most recent intermediate version is 1.1.1, as of March 5, 2017.

-A community website was established June 2015 featuring a forum section, a wiki, and a repository for user contributed content for the program.
+A community website was established in June 2015 featuring a forum section, a wiki, and a repository for user contributed content for the program.

 Evolution towards a universal model topology

 The aim of the project is to develop an application capable of modeling a wide variety of human forms in the full range of natural poses from a single, universal mesh.
 For this purpose, the design of a 3D humanoid mesh that can readily be parametrically manipulated to represent anatomical characteristics has been pursued, the mesh includes a common skeleton structure that permits character posing.
 MakeHuman Team developed a model that combines different anatomical parameters to transition smoothly from the infant to the elderly, from man to woman and from fat to slim.

 The initial mesh occupies a middle ground, being neither pronounced masculine, nor pronounced feminine, neither young nor old and having a medium muscular definition.
-Goal was to depict a fair-built androgynous form, named the HoMunculus.
+The goal was to depict a fair-built androgynous form, named the HoMunculus.

 The current MakeHuman mesh has evolved through successive steps of MakeHuman project, incorporating lessons learned, community feedback and the results of considerable amounts of studies and experimentation.

 Evolution of the mesh for the human model: